 And another highlight awaits you on Koh Chang: bioluminescence or sea lights.
 If you take a refreshing bath in the sea at night, you may be surprised by the bright glooming plankton.
 Could your holiday be even more romantic?

 Those who don’t want to visit the islands, but still want to enjoy the wonderful beaches of Thailand, should definitely check out Ao Nang Beach.
-Even though or exactly because Phuket is way more popular with tourists, it’s often crowded, so Ao Nang is a more suitable option in our opinion (If you really want to visit Phuket, you might want to check out Phang Nga Bay, though or check out this Phuket itinerary).
+Even though or exactly because Phuket is way more popular with tourists, it’s often a little bit crowded, so Ao Nang is a more suitable option in our opinion (If you really want to visit Phuket, you might want to check out Phang Nga Bay, though or check out this Phuket itinerary).
 Ao Nang Beach is one of the best experiences in Krabi but is for people who aren’t really looking for party.

 At Ao Nang Beach itself, you can relax, shop and find great food.
 In addition, there are plenty of tours such as island hopping or snorkeling trips, which you can join.